Bonnie Watson Coleman: Early life

+Career before elected office

 Watson Coleman worked for the New Jersey state government for over 28 years before retiring.
 She began her career in the New Jersey State Division on Civil Rights in Newark as a field representative in the late 1960s.
 She then joined the Office of Civil Rights, Contract Compliance and Affirmative Action in the New Jersey Department of Transportation, serving as its first director from 1974 to 1980.
 In 1980, she joined the Department of Community Affairs first as bureau chief before being promoted to assistant commissioner.
 In this position, she was responsible for the aging, community resources, public guardian, and women divisions.
 In 1985, she received a B.A. from Thomas Edison State College after briefly attending Rutgers University.

 In 1994, she joined her father, John S. Watson, a representative in the New Jersey General Assembly for six terms, in establishing a human resources development firm.
 However, the partnership was short-lived, as he died in 1996.

 Watson Coleman served on the Governing Boards Association of State Colleges from 1987 to 1998 and as its chair from 1991 to 1993.
 She was a member of the Ewing Township Planning Board from 1996 to 1997, a member of The Richard Stockton College of New Jersey board of trustees from 1981 to 1998 and was its chair from 1990 to 1991.

 She has received honorary doctorate degrees from the College of New Jersey, Rider University, and Stockton University.